How to Generate DB Test Data

-In this article, I will demonstrate how you can use the IRI Workbench to create target tables in Oracle and diagram their schema, and then use RowGen to generate and load test data into those tables.
+In this article, I will demonstrate how you can use IRI Workbench to create target tables in Oracle and diagram their schema, and then use one of its RowGen wizards to generate and load test data into those tables.

 Here are the steps I followed, noting that I had my target table information, and that you will need the same: